 Any group which is not affiliated with the University and seeks to solicit in residence halls must be approved by the Director of Residence Life.
 Any campus organization or residence hall group wishing to sell items for fund raising purposes must also have the approval of the Office of Residence Life.
 Students may not use their residence hall rooms as a principal place of business.
 Any student who suspects that an individual or a group is soliciting illegally should contact a Residence Life staff member immediately and/or contact Public Safety and Security at 610-660-1111.
 Students should refer to the University’s policy regarding commercial solicitation on campus.

-Any flyers or advertisements to be hung in the residence halls must be approved by the Residential Area Manager and must bear the Student Leadership and Activities stamp per the University’s Campus Posting Guidelines.
+Any flyers or advertisements to be hung in the residence halls must be approved by the Residential Area Manager or the Office of Residence Life and must bear the Student Leadership and Activities stamp per the University’s Campus Posting Guidelines.
 Advertisements must be posted by the Resident Assistant staff on bulletin boards and cannot be posted on windows, doors, elevators, etc. If an individual or a group posts information improperly, the advertisement will be removed and the individual or group will be charged to repair any damage to the building surfaces.
 Flyers advertising alcohol or flyers that are in any way offensive will not be permitted.

 Release of Information Policy

 Periodically, individuals and companies contact the Office of Residence Life seeking the addresses and telephone numbers of resident students.
 The Office of Residence Life will not release the campus addresses and telephone numbers or the home addresses and telephone numbers of any resident student except for room/roommate assignment purposes.